lambdaclass/concrete/ROADMAP.md

    scoped AFTER #35 tells us which traps actually hurt in a real workload — file now, prioritize by evidence.
 Lowest-urgency of these four; pull it forward only if the validation project makes trap opacity painful.

+13v. **Build-output convention (repo hygiene, found by #35, 2026-07-07).**
+   `concrete build` emits an extensionless binary into the project root named after the package, which globs cannot cleanly ignore — so `.gitignore` hand-enumerates ~42 per-example binary paths and every new project example needs another line (conlog just hit this).
+Give `concrete build` a conventional output directory (e.g. `target/` or a `build/`-style dir, already covered by the existing `build/` ignore) so one ignore rule suffices and built binaries never sit in source dirs.
+Small tooling change;
+   also lets a `make clean` sweep the stray `out/`, `*.con.ll`, and example binaries currently littering the tree.
+NOT a folder reorg — the repo layout is otherwise healthy and path-coupled to manifests/gates, so leave it.

 2a.
 Add qualified name access and import aliases for module hygiene.
 Phase 5 closed the core modules/imports/visibility surface, but daily use still has